 - 1. The first group (FGp 1) comprised the transects containing the only records of Triodia schinzii which is indicative of red sand dunes and/or deep red sand plains.
-The herbs Bonamia alatisemina, Cassytha capillaris, and woody shrub Petalostylis cassioides, were only recorded in this group. - 2.
-The second group (FGp 2) included transects that typically occupy the low-lying, stony open gibber plain with a fine clayey-loam substrate and scattered mixed quartz of the Stuart land system.
-This was also the only floristic group to record covers of the perennial shrubs Acacia inaequilatera, A. synchronicia, and A. xiphophylla.
+The herbs Bonamia alatisemina, Cassytha capillaris, and Goodenia microptera were only recorded in this group. - 2.
+The second group (FGp 2) comprised transects with Acacia ancistrocarpa, A. bivenosa, Triodia glabra and other species typically associated with sandy substrates on open plains.
+Key findings include: - a. grouped at 18% similarity. - b. consisted of open plains with a mix of several mature Acacia species: A. ancistrocarpa, A. bivenosa, and A. stellaticeps. - c.
+These transects are likely separated from FGp 1 and 3 and loosely grouped together due to the absence of grasses (genera Cynodon, Chrysopogon, Dactyloctenium, Iseilema, Paspalidium) and herbs (genera Bonamia, Cassytha, Enchylaena, Gomphrena, Maireana, Pluchea, Pterocaulon, Rhynchosia, Salsola, Sida, Stemodia), together with the only records of Acacia ancistrocarpa, Acacia bivenosa, Aristida contorta, Aristida holathera var. holathera, Codonocarpus cotinifolius, Corchorus sidoides, Corymbia hamersleyana, Eriachne aristidea, Indigofera boviperda, Indigofera colutea, Ptilotus axillaris, Scaevola spinescens, and Tephrosia sp.
+B Kimberley Flora (C.A.
+Gardner 7300). - 3.
+The third group (FGp 3) included transects that typically occupy the low-lying, stony open gibber plain with a fine clayey-loam substrate and scattered mixed quartz of the Stuart land system.
+This was also the only floristic group to record covers of Acacia inaequilatera, A. xiphophylla, Triodia wiseana and Salsola australis.

-These transects are likely separated from the remainder and loosely grouped together due to the presence of the dominating Acacia species Acacia xiphophylla, A. inaequilatera, and A. synchronicia.
+These transects are likely separated from the remainder and loosely grouped together due to the presence of the dominating Acacia species Acacia xiphophylla and A. synchronicia.

-Additionally, a shared absence/presence of the following species results in the separation from the combined broader grouping of FGp 3 (see Figure 5.5 and 5.6):
+Additionally, a shared absence/presence of the following species results in the separation from the combined broader grouping of FGp 1 and 2 (see Figure 5.5, Figure 5.6, Figure 5.7):

 - a.
 The overall presence of annual grasses and herbs (particularly notable suggesting that the transects located in south-eastern half of the linear study area most likely received more localised rainfall preceding the survey). - b.
-The specific absence of Acacia stellaticeps, Scaevola spinescens, Indogofera boviperda var. boviperda, Indigfoera colutea, and Corymbia hamersleyana typically not recorded in this landform, is a major influence on the separation of this grouping from FGp 3. - 3.
-The third group (FGp 3) comprised transects with Acacia spp., Triodia glabra and other species typically associated with sandy substrates on open plains.
-Key findings include: - a. grouped at 22% similarity. - b. consisted of open plains with a mix of several mature Acacia species: A. ancistrocarpa, A. bivenosa, and A. stellaticeps. - c.
-These transects are likely separated from FGp 2 and loosely grouped together due to the absence of annual grasses (genera Cynodon, Dactyloctenium, Enneapogon, Eragrostis, Iseilema) and herbs (genera Gomphrena, Ptilotus) recorded In transects in FGp 2, together with the only records of Corymbia hamersleyana, Scaevola spinescens, Tephrosia sp.
-B. Kimberley Flora (C.A.
-Gardner 7300), Indigofera colutea, and Indigofera boviperda.
+The specific absence of Acacia stellaticeps, Scaevola spinescens, Indogofera boviperda var. boviperda, Indigfoera colutea, and Corymbia hamersleyana typically not recorded in this landform, is a major influence on the separation of this grouping from FGp 2.

-The number of annual/bi-annual herbs and grasses that were recorded during this phase (and that of the previous phase in 2021) was due to the preceding amount of rainfall, had an influence on the clustering of transects into floristic groups (especially FGp 2 and FGp 3).
+The number of annual/bi-annual herbs and grasses that were recorded during this phase (and that of the previous phase in 2022) was due to the preceding amount of rainfall, and had an influence on the clustering of transects into floristic groups.
 In comparison, the floristic groups identified through this identical analysis in the 2019 phase (Biota 2019) were highly driven by mainly perennial shrubs and hummock grasses.

-For those transects with paired analogues, all but one clustered within the same floristic group, indicating similar floristic composition.
-The transect that clustered separately from its analogue comprised BHPPD-28:
+For those transects with paired analogues, all clustered within the same floristic group, indicating similar floristic composition.